Skave-a/online-store/README.md

-# georgiybeloklokov-JSFE2022Q3
+# online-store
-Private repository for @georgiybeloklokov
+This spa created for command task online-store of rsschool in 12/2022